octobercms/docs/3.x/extend/backend/users.md

 ## Groups

-Groups (`Backend\Models\UserGroup`) are an organizational tool for grouping administrators, they are not related to [user permissions](./permissions.md) and are strictly for organizational purposes, such as notifications.
+User groups use the `Backend\Models\UserGroup` model and are an organizational tool for grouping administrators, they are not related to [user permissions](./permissions.md) and are strictly for organizational purposes, such as notifications.

 For instance, if you wanted to send an email to all users that are in the group `Head Office Staff`, you could find the user group along with the users in that group.